Skip to content

 • Caffeine or alcohol — Even in small amounts

 During a flare, your intestines are hypersensitive and inflamed.
-Your goal is to eat foods that:
+Choose foods that:

 The Flare-Up Food Strategy